lassemon/hatsuportal_old/README.md

 ## Running development environment

-- navigate to project root
+- Navigate to project root
-- run `sh install.sh` (installs node packages for all projects, _needed so that volume mount won't override projects and delete node_modules folders_ and runs `docker-compose up`)
+- Run `sh install.sh` (installs node packages for all projects, _needed so that volume mount won't override projects and delete node_modules folders_ and runs `docker-compose up`)
 - (on windows run `docker-volume-watcher`, see http://blog.subjectify.us/miscellaneous/2017/04/24/docker-for-windows-watch-bindings.html for more info)
 - `http://localhost/docs/` should now answer with swagger documentation
 - `http://localhost:8080/` should now answer with PostgreSQL Adminer. (_see credentials from docker-compose.yml_)